D&D Naming Conventions by Race: Complete Reference Guide

 D&D Naming Conventions by Race

-A comprehensive reference guide to naming conventions for every major D&D race including elves, dwarves, halflings, orcs, dragonborn, tieflings, and gnomes.
+A reference guide to naming conventions for major D&D races including elves, dwarves, halflings, orcs, dragonborn, tieflings, and gnomes.

 Understanding D&D Naming Conventions

-Names in Dungeons & Dragons are far more than labels—they encode culture, history, and identity.
+Names in Dungeons & Dragons carry culture, history, and identity.
 Our data analysis of D&D character names confirms that each playable race has developed distinct linguistic traditions that reflect their values, social structures, and relationships with the world.
 For a broader perspective on fantasy names organized by race, our companion guide explores naming patterns beyond D&D. Elven names flow like music, dwarven names ring like hammer on anvil, and orcish names snarl with primal energy.
-Understanding these conventions transforms character creation from picking a random word into crafting an authentic identity rooted in the rich lore of D&D.
+Understanding these conventions turns character creation from picking a random word into building an identity that fits D&D lore.

 Phonetic Patterns by Race: Quick Reference